top of page

 ・Derivation of Lagrange invariant

-Furthermore, when the original entire system is rotated about point O (the spherical center of the boundary surface), and point P moves to point Q, and point P' moves to point Q', points Q and Q' are also in a conjugate relationship.
-However, since the boundary surface does not change at all before and after rotating the entire system, it can be said that points Q and Q' before rotating the entire system are also in a conjugate relationship.
+When the entire system is rotated around point O (the center of the sphere on the boundary surface), point P moves to point Q and point P' moves to point Q'.
+Points Q and Q' are also conjugate, but since the boundary surface remains completely unchanged before and after rotating the entire system, it can be said that points Q and Q' were also conjugate before rotating the entire system.

-Here, in the paraxial region, the arcs PQ and P'Q' can be regarded as straight lines perpendicular to the central axis, and therefore the PQ vector and P'Q' vector are vectors perpendicular to the central axis.
+Here, in the paraxial region, arcs PQ and P'Q' can be considered as straight lines perpendicular to the central axis, so the vectors PQ and P'Q' can be treated as vectors perpendicular to the central axis.

 ラグランジュの不変量の説明図